WalidGharianiEAGLE/spatial-kfold/README.md

 # Citation

-If you use My Package in your research or work, please cite it using the following BibTeX entry:
+If you use My Package in your research or work, please cite it using the following entries:

 - MLA Style: